ozancanozdemir/ozancanozdemir/README.md

 - 😮‍💨 I am following COVID-19 cases regularly...
 - 📊 I am good at data visualizaiton in R and Tableau.
 - 💻 I am a huge fan of Pytorch, nowadays.
-- 📧 Any time you can reach me: ozancanozdemir@gmail.com

 <!--
 **ozancanozdemir/ozancanozdemir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.